 Then follow up!

 Most people get busy and forget to “get back to you” even though they have good intentions.
-Your meat is the most important thing to YOU, but not them.
+Meat is the most important thing for YOU, but not them.

 Send them an email and ask if they made the recipe you gave them.
 Be kind and ask for feedback.
 They’ll be surprised and delighted you took the time to follow up.